This gives the limb an overall the appearance of an archer’s bow.

 Bracing, once popular is ineffective.
 Osteotomy is effective but the procedure is permanent, therefore needs to be astutely timed to the remaining growth potential which often becomes difficult.

 Guided growth is a minimally invasive and offers an advantage of being a temporary stoppage to growth and reversible nature.
 Staples and percutaneous transphyseal screw were in vogue earlier but now the preference is to use eight-plate which is fixed by two screws above and below physis.

 Guided growth is the treatment of choice in growing years.
 It may be needed to be repeated though.

 After skeletal maturity has been reached, corrective osteotomies may be required to correct malalignment.

 For physiologic genu varum, parental reassurance is required.
 In borderline cases, continued follow-up is warranted.

 In nutritional or metabolic rickets, medical treatment has a prime role.
 In case of nutritional rickets, correction of deformity can be achieved by supplementation of vitamin D and calcium.

 Dietary management for celiac sprue, administration of bisphosphonates in select cases of osteopenia, and gene therapy for collagen storage disorders are examples of some other measures.

 The idea is to stop the growth of lateral hemiphysis so that by continued growth on medial hemiphysis, the limb gets straightened.
-Whether it is to be done in tibia or femur is decided by the severity of deformity and involvement.
+Whether it is to be done in the tibia or femur is decided by the severity of deformity and involvement.